 The key measurable for our Clinical Genetics Service is the communication process, which serves to educate, inform, and aid decision making.
 To measure our effectiveness at meeting the needs of our patients and/or parents, we run a questionnaire every two years.

 This year, we used an adapted version of the ‘Perceived Personal Control’ (PPC) measure, which was designed to capture a wide range of effects of genetic counselling (Berkenstadt 1999, Smets 2006, McAllister 2012).
-Patients/parents were given the questionnaire before and after their first genetics appointment with a consultant, and the scores were compared.
+All patients seen in a one month period (January 2019) were sent the questionnaire by email after their appointment in one of the genetics clinics.